apache/paimon/docs/content/flink/sql-query.md

 SELECT * FROM t /*+ OPTIONS('incremental-between-timestamp' = '1692169000000,1692169900000') */;
 ```

+By default, will scan changelog files for the table which produces changelog files.
+Otherwise, scan newly changed files.
+You can also force specifying `'incremental-between-scan-mode'`.

 In Batch SQL, the `DELETE` records are not allowed to be returned, so records of `-D` will be dropped.
 If you want see `DELETE` records, you can use audit_log table: